 - governance is often seen as a developer responsibility.
 It’s often a very manual process rather than making these governance models transparent and baking them into the process.
 This can disillusion talented developers (and we all know how valuable they are and hard to come by – the real value is when they are able to come in and have the motivation to move the needle in the enterprise rather than spend time manually reviewing governance rules stored in a spreadsheet style guide).
 We see developers left with a choice to make:

 - cut code quickly because governance has been made a handbrake,

 - go slow as part of a “big ‘G’” Governance process,

-- ask for exceptions, in which case while the functionality may be delivered, the chances of that being able to be made into reliable and reusable building blocks is low, while the chances of increased complexity, added maintenance and unknown impact changes and loss of iP goes way up.
+- ask for exceptions, in which case while the functionality may be delivered, the chances of that being able to be made into reliable and reusable building blocks is low.
+At the same time, the chances of increased complexity, added maintenance and unknown impact changes and loss of iP goes way up.

 Simply, to do governance at scale in a beneficial way, you need to manage governance holistically, automate it and flexibly apply your governance model.

 Governance is more than API style guides and manual review – what makes a great governance model?

 John detailed how we see the 3 C’s of a governance model: consistency, compliance, and completeness.
 And each has their own components:

 Getting governance at scale right has 7 key benefits for your organization